sadhikakhanom/Pharmaceutical-Drug-Data-Analysis-with-SQL/Results.md

 | GlaxoSmithKline      | Approved  |   5                |
 | Roche Holding AG     | Approved  |   3                |
 | AstraZeneca          | Approved  |   3                |

+Insights: Moderna Therapeutics and Bayer AG have the highest number of approved drugs in the last 5 years followed by Merck & Co.
+All 3 manufacturers also produce the top 5 total number of drugs, as displayed in the previous table, indicating a relatively more efficient drug development strategy in comparison to other manufacturers, particularly Roche Holding AG and AstraZeneca.
+Both of these manufacturers have the smallest number of approved drugs in the last 5 years, suggesting challenges in advancing through clinical trials.

 ---------------------------------------------------------

 ## 3. Most Rejected Drugs (Last 5 Years)